 The water and oil are then vaporized and dispersed into the atmosphere in the form of mist.
-However, a diffuser can’t produce the same amount of mist as a whole-house humidifier.
-Hence, they are more suitable for raising the humidity in small rooms.
+However, a diffuser can’t produce the same amount of smoke as a whole-house humidifier.
+Hence, It is more suitable for raising the humidity in small rooms.
 Diffusers are also much easier to maintain as they don’t contain tubes.

 Can a Diffuser Raise the Humidity Level of a Room?

 A diffuser is mainly used to produce a fine mist of essential oil.
 The oils are carried by tiny droplets of water and spread across the room.
 It also introduces some moisture in the air, but it’s only a byproduct of the process.
 The amount of mist produced during this process may not be enough to raise the humidity noticeably.

 On the other hand, there are certain limitations to using an essential oil diffuser.
 If you wish to use essential oils, you can only keep the diffuser running for 30 minutes at a time.
 You can only turn on the diffuser a few times a day for it to work efficiently.